-Over the last year of blogging I have learned many things.
+Over the last year of blogging, I’ve learned about many things.
 One of those things is spoon theory.
-Spoon theory was first described in a 2003 essay by Christine Miserandino, who had used the metaphor to describe to a friend what it felt like to have an invisible illness (in her case, lupus).
-She and her friend were in a restaurant at the time, and a spoon was easily available to use as a metaphor.
+Spoon theory was created by Christine Miserandino.
+In a 2003 essay, she described using the metaphor to describe to a friend what it felt like to have a chronic invisible illness (in her case, lupus).
+She and her friend were in a restaurant and a spoon was easily available to use as a metaphor.

 Is the spoon theory something that resonates with you?
 How do you apply it to your life/illness?

 You may also be interested in a more recent post I did on fork theory for mental illness and how it relates to spoon theory.

 The COVID-19/Mental Health Coping Toolkit page has a wide range of different resources that can help make coping a little easier.

 Visit the Mental Health Websites & Apps page for listings of lots of great mental health resources.